XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/ledger-methods/ledger_entry.md

 7. `escrow` - Retrieve an [Escrow object](escrow-object.html), which holds XRP until a specific time or condition is met.
 [New in: rippled 1.0.0][]
 8. `payment_channel` - Retireve a [PayChannel object](paychannel.html), which holds XRP for asynchronous payments.
 [New in: rippled 1.0.0][]

-If you specify more than one of the above items, the server retrieves only of them; it is undefined which it chooses.
+If you specify more than one of the above items, the server retrieves only one of them; it is undefined which it chooses.

 The full list of parameters recognized by this method is as follows: